camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 ### Camunda Forms

-Finally, while Camunda Platform 7 supports [different types of task forms](https://docs.camunda.org/manual/latest/user-guide/task-forms/), Camunda 8 only supports [Camunda Forms](/guides/utilizing-forms.md) (and will actually be extended over time).
+Finally, while Camunda Platform 7 supports [different types of task forms](https://docs.camunda.org/manual/latest/user-guide/task-forms/), Camunda Platform 8 only supports [Camunda Forms](/guides/utilizing-forms.md) (and will actually be extended over time).
 If you rely on other form types, you either need to make Camunda Forms out of them or use a bespoke tasklist where you still support those forms.

 ## Migration steps